Quick Guide to the Damage Types in D&D 5e

 Let’s see them more in detail:

-- Vulnerability: in this case, if a being is vulnerable to a specific type of damage, he/she/it receives double the output of the damage.
+• Vulnerability: in this case, if a being is vulnerable to a specific type of damage, he/she/it receives double the damage output.

-- Immunity: in this case, if a creature/character has an immunity regarding a type of damage he/she/it receives no damage at all.
+• Immunity: in this case, if a creature/character has an immunity regarding a type of damage he/she/it receives no damage.

-A Game Master, then, can determine the monster’s damage output, namely the amount of damage it causes each round because it has a direct bearing on its challenge rating and it can be calculated in two ways.
+A Game Master can then determine the monster’s damage output, namely the amount of damage it causes each round, because it directly affects its challenge rating and can be calculated in two ways.

-- Damage on the Weapon: using this method, can be used a die expression, for a monster with one attack or die expressions for multiple attacks, to represent the damage that the creature causes with each attack.
+2. Damage on the Weapon: using this method, a die expression can be used for a monster with one attack or for multiple attacks to represent the damage that the creature causes with each attack.
 It is based on the weapon utilized.

-Another distinction is about the size of the weapon and the creature because if it uses an oversized weapon it deals extra dice of damage, but double if the monster is large, triple is huge and quadruple if gargantuan.
+Another distinction is about the weapon’s size and the creature because if it uses an oversized weapon it deals extra dice of damage.
+Still, double if the monster is giant, triple is huge and quadruple if gargantuan.
 Always linked to this, a creature has a disadvantage on attack rolls if the weapon is used for a larger attacker.

 After that, to determine a monster’s overall damage output, you have to take the average damage it inflicts with each of its attacks in a round and then add them together.
-In case it has different attack options, take into consideration the monster’s most effective attack.
+Consider the monster’s most effective attack if it has different attack options.

 Instead, if the damages vary from round to round, calculate the damages for the first three rounds.
-It’s important also not to forget damages during off-turns for example auras, reactions or lair actions.
+It’s also important not to forget damages during off-turns such as auras, reactions or lair actions.

 Credits